akhealth/EIS-Modernization/pws/search.md

 -   Decreased burden on DPA field staff as they process incoming applications for program benefits

--   Get a better sense of the nature of pending work by revealing all unworked applications for a given person
+-   Get a better sense of the nature of pending work by revealing all unworked applications for a given person or household

 -   Increase the number of applications processed per worker, per day, so that potential beneficiaries can get their benefits sooner

 -   Build the foundation for a performant and flexible search API that can be reused throughout the application for any view

+-   Decrease time necessary for DPA field staff to get critical information on outstanding applications or ongoing assistance cases

 ### 3.0 SCOPE

-The scope of this task order is for the Contractor to continuously deliver iterations of a search tool that finds information for a given person across multiple systems (EIS, ARIES) and returns search results to workers that accurately reflect the status of all program applications for a given person.
+The scope of this contract is for the Contractor to continuously deliver iterations of a search tool that finds information for a given person across multiple systems (EIS, ARIES) and returns search results to workers that accurately reflect the status of all program applications for a given person or household.
 The search tool will be used in production so that workers can give feedback as early and frequently as possible.
 At the end of the engagement, the search tool will already be in use by DPA workers.

 The State of Alaska will provide documentation on how to access data sources, how to interact with existing authentication systems, and how to continuously deploy work to a staging environment.